swag-lang/swag/docs/getting_started.md

 * `public/` (generated) will contain all the exports needed by other modules to use that one (in case of a dynamic library).
 * `publish/` contains additional files to use that module (like an external C dll).

-A module also always contains a special file named `module.swg`.
+A module always contains a special file named `module.swg`.
 This file is used to configure the module, and is **mandatory**.

 #### To compile your workspace
 ```